-The Chief Executive Officer and Chief Financial Officer are expected to attend each scheduled meeting of the Committee and a standing invitation will be issued to the external auditors.
+The Chief Financial Officer is expected to attend each scheduled meeting of the Committee and a standing invitation will be issued to the external auditors.

-The Committee Chair may also invite directors who are not members the Committee, other senior managers and external advisers to attend meetings of the Committee.
+The Committee Chair may also invite directors who are not members of the Committee, other Senior Executives and external advisers to attend meetings of the Committee.
 The Committee may request management and/or others to provide such input and advice as is required.